andremarqueda1/MetodoChristian/README.md

  - Python 3.x or newer

 ***How to use it?*** <br>
-Run Servidor.py in the shell
+Run Servidor.py in a shell
 > Python Servidor.py

 In a second shell run Cliente.py